-Fort Bend County continues to experience a thriving real estate market however the fiscal impact of the Pandemic to the business community for fiscal year 2020 is still being assessed.
+Fort Bend County continues to assist the residents and businesses with funds provided by the US Treasury for the Pandemic recovery effort.
+Even with this ongoing assistance, the Fort Bend County Toll Road System has fully recovered from the economic downturn experienced during the summer of 2020 in relation to the Pandemic.
 The demand for services regarding the governmental functions performed by the County continues to increase as the population grows.
 The Commissioners Court and the Authority use a conservative approach to the allocation of resources to serve the County's needs to ensure that Fort Bend County is prepared as the local economy responds to and recovers from the pandemic.
 This ongoing conservative approach will allow the County and Authority to meet the service demands of the residents in Fort Bend County.
-This approach will not reduce the level of service provided by the Fort Bend Grand Parkway Toll Road System to the residents.
+This ongoing conservative approach will not reduce the level of service provided by the Fort Bend Grand Parkway Toll Road System to the residents.